 What if my program is a hybrid learning program?

 Hybrid learning programs for Nursing and other programs areas are back on their regular campus catalog schedules.
 If your program of interest is structured as a hybrid learning program, then the education delivery is a blend of traditional on-campus face-to-face courses, and remote learning with some courses delivered online.

 How do students attend class remotely?

 For courses that are being conducted remotely, we are utilizing our Virtual Classroom technology.
-If you have questions about our platform, your program, or specific courses, please contact your Admissions Team Representative.
+If you have questions about our platform, your program, or specific courses, please contact your Admissions Advisor.
 They will be able to explain the remote learning process and answer your questions specific to your program and campus location.

 I'm a student, what about my classes?

 Your campus leadership has been hard at work helping students to stay on track to graduation.
 If you have other questions or need assistance, contact your local Program Director or the office of the Campus President for assistance.